 26% will have bought within 6 months and

 A whopping 45% of enquirers will buy within a year!
-The research is in this interview here (then scroll down to the one called 'Why don't salespeople follow up sales leads')
+The research is in this interview of James W. Obermayer (is a principal in Sales Leakage Consulting, Inc.) here (called 'Why don't salespeople follow up sales leads')

 Here's a hint: